Table of Contents

 Environmental Impact Assessments (EIAs)

-- Satellite imagery for broad‑area monitoring
+- Satellite imagery for broad‑area monitoring and temporal change detection

-- LiDAR and DEMs for precise cut‑fill calculations
+- LiDAR and DEMs for precise cut‑fill calculations and microtopographic mapping

-- Hydrological models to simulate altered runoff
+- Hydrological models to simulate altered runoff, infiltration, and flood risks

-- Field surveys for ground‑truthing and validation
+- Field surveys for ground‑truthing, soil sampling, and validation of remote sensing data

 Broader Implications for Ecosystems and Society